keboola/connection-docs/management/project/users/index.md

 The steps that follow an invitation differ depending on whether the user already exists or is new.

 ### New User
-If the user does not have a platform-wide KBC account yet, their name in the user list will be labeled as `Not activated yet`:
+If the user does not have a platform-wide Keboola Connection account yet, their name in the user list will be labeled as `Not activated yet`:

 {: .image-popup}